This Episode of MwahTV Answers the question: How Much Money Should you invest in your brand?

 So, if you’re in the growth phase you need to be investing wisely ESPECIALLY with your brand.
 This can involve educating your team as well as your clients properly on the nuances of the brand you’ve bootstrapped.

-At face value, this can seem quite tedious to you, but its wise investments like this that help you grow more sustainably and begin to remove yourself out of being stuck in the day-to-day.
+At face value, this can seem quite tedious to you, but it's wise investments like this that help you grow more sustainably and begin to remove yourself from being stuck in the day-to-day.

 - Your business is consistently growing about 5% annually and your first employees are now reaching their 8-10 year employment anniversary.